HuanyuUSC/PoIntInt/DESIGN_PROPOSAL.md

   ALL = VOLUME_ONLY | GRADIENT | HESSIAN
 };

-// Result structure for unified computation struct IntersectionVolumeResult {
+// Result structure for unified computation (used for both intersection and self-volume) struct VolumeResult {
-  double volume;  // Intersection volume
+  double volume;  // Volume (intersection volume or self-volume)

   // Gradients (only computed if requested) Eigen::VectorXd grad_geom1;  // Gradient w.r.t.
-DoFs of geometry 1
-  Eigen::VectorXd grad_geom2;  // Gradient w.r.t.
-DoFs of geometry 2
+DoFs of geometry 1 (or single geometry for self-volume) Eigen::VectorXd grad_geom2;  // Gradient w.r.t.
+DoFs of geometry 2 (empty for self-volume)

+  // Hessians (only computed if requested, Gauss-Newton approximation)
+  // Note: Gauss-Newton Hessian is approximated as sum of outer products of gradients:
+  //   H ≈ Σ_q w_q · (∂A₁(k_q)/∂θ₁) · (∂A₂(k_q)/∂θ₂)^T
-  // Hessians (only computed if requested, Gauss-Newton approximation) Eigen::MatrixXd hessian_geom1;  // Hessian w.r.t.
-DoFs of geometry 1
+  // This does NOT require second derivatives d²A/dθ² Eigen::MatrixXd hessian_geom1;  // Hessian w.r.t.
+DoFs of geometry 1 (or single geometry for self-volume)
   Eigen::MatrixXd hessian_geom2;  // Hessian w.r.t.
-DoFs of geometry 2
+DoFs of geometry 2 (empty for self-volume)
-  Eigen::MatrixXd hessian_cross;  // Cross-term Hessian (∂²V/∂θ₁∂θ₂)
+  Eigen::MatrixXd hessian_cross;  // Cross-term Hessian (∂²V/∂θ₁∂θ₂, empty for self-volume)

+  // Optional: Future support for full Hessian (requires d²A/dθ²)
+  // This is left as a placeholder for future improvements
+  // Eigen::MatrixXd hessian_full_geom1;  // Full Hessian if compute_A_hessian() is implemented
 };

-// Unified scalar intersection volume interface (with DoF) IntersectionVolumeResult compute_intersection_volume_unified_cuda( const Geometry& ref_geom1,  // Reference geometry 1 const Geometry& ref_geom2,  // Reference geometry 2
+// Unified scalar intersection volume interface (with DoF) VolumeResult compute_intersection_volume_unified_cuda( const Geometry& ref_geom1,  // Reference geometry 1 const Geometry& ref_geom2,  // Reference geometry 2
   const std::shared_ptr<DoFParameterization>& dof1,  // DoF for geometry 1